quexxon/falling-block-game/README.md

 A Tetris clone implemented in HTML 5 Canvas.
 This is intended to be the first in a series of warm-up games leading up to a bigger project.
 It's certainly a work in progress.
-Expect an incomplete, but playable experience, for the next few days/weeks (2017/05/20).
+Expect an incomplete, but playable, experience for the next few days/weeks (2017/05/20).

 ## Missing Features